Financial Institutions and the Impact of New Privacy Regulations

 Releasing the data requires privacy protections, for the consumer and the institution.
 Redaction systems can be used on data before it is released and a system that can handle multiple forms of information works well with banking environments.
 Calls are monitored and recorded for the safety of the consumer and the staff members.
 That information is retained for a designated period of time.
 Any PII held within the audio data of the call, such as account numbers, credit card numbers, or social security numbers can be redacted from the audio.
 Security video can be redacted for faces, phones, monitors, and any other information that could be considered PII.
 Documents, or even databases, which can be used to extract data, can also be redacted for information like account numbers or other important data.
 Banks can require a two-step identity-authentication process to obtain the missing data from the consumer.

 For banks and financial institutions to stay ahead of the global banking trends, it will require having full control of their data.
 Having an in-house redaction system that banking managers, security, and others as required, can be fully trained on and work with interchangeably will allow the data to flow, meet deadlines, and not interrupt daily transactions.

-Getting a step up on the privacy, identity, authentication and data security competition can make or break an institution.
+Getting a step up on the privacy, identity, authentication, and data security competition can make or break an institution.
 Today’s standards are just stepping stones to tomorrow’s tougher solutions.
-Getting staff trained and policies in place now to be able to use quality redaction systems as data is collected and stored will keep enterprises viable tomorrow.
-Data makes or breaks a business.
-Redaction is part of the process that keeps that data secure.
+Getting staff trained and policies in place now to be able to use quality redaction systems as data is collected and stored will keep enterprises viable for years to come.
+Data makes or breaks a business, and redaction is part of the process that keeps that data secure.